6 VERY worrying points about the “quasi-experiment” that the Government did with thousands of people

 They experimented on thousands of people

-Traditionally, when you participate in a clinical trial, you have to participate in something called informed consent.
+Traditionally, when you participate in a clinical study you have to enter something called informed consent.

 The Informed consent —according to the National Bioethics Commission in Mexico— is a constant process in which researchers have to tell patients absolutely everything.
 The nature of the study, the procedures, the risks, benefits and even the alternatives.
 Includes signing of documents, to ensure that the entire process is clear.